 - We utilise a 1NT wide ranging 12-16 rebid and a forcing Crowhurst 2

 This has important side effects: It allows Beta to achieve a wider

 usage of this economical rebid; it also allows us to mildly restrict

-the opening 1NT to attain a higher degree of safety while not at all
+the opening 1NT by imposing 'minimums' on minor holdings, to attain a higher degree of safety while not at all

 losing its potency to give opponents difficulties.